Physics Modules

 \[\rho \frac{D \mathbf{v}}{D t} = \rho \mathbf{g}\]

-The specific model for the gravitational acceleration, \(\mathbf{g}\), is controlled by the type parameter.
+The specific model for the gravitational acceleration, \(\mathbf{g}\), is controlled by adding the appropriate subnode.
 Available options are:

 This specifies a constant gravitational acceleration.
 The components of \(\mathbf{g}\) in each direction are required.
 An example input block that sets \(\mathbf{g}=-1.0 \mathbf{\hat{z}}\) is,